bbglab/bbgwiki/docs/Tools/Sequencing tools/Bowtie2.md

 !!! note annotate ""
     Bowtie2 is an ultra fast and memory-efficient tool for aligning sequencing reads to long reference sequences.

+---

 ## Installation

+You can check the installation documentation [here](https://www.metagenomics.wiki/tools/bowtie2/install).

 ### Conda